simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 ```sql
 _filterTodos: SELECT * FROM todos WHERE $predicate;
 ```
-Moor will generate a `Selectable<Todo> _filterTodos(Expression<bool, BoolType> predicate)` method which can be used to construct dynamic filters at runtime:
+Moor will generate a `Selectable<Todo> _filterTodos(Expression<bool> predicate)` method that can be used to construct dynamic filters at runtime:
 ```dart
 Stream<List<Todo>> watchInCategory(int category) {
     return _filterTodos(todos.category.equals(category)).watch();
 }
 ```
 This lets you write a single SQL query and dynamically apply a predicate at runtime!
-This feature also works for
+This feature works for

-- expressions
+- expressions, as you've seen in the example above
 - single ordering terms: `SELECT * FROM todos ORDER BY $term, id ASC` will generate a method taking an `OrderingTerm`.
 - whole order-by clauses: `SELECT * FROM todos ORDER BY $order`